JRC1995/Abstractive-Summarization/README.md

 the last word vector which is the representation of the 'eos' marker.
 I will explain why later on this notebook.

-<b>REMOVING DATA WITH ITS TEXTS WHOSE LENGTH IS SMALLER THAN THE WINDOW SIZE</b>
+<b>REMOVING DATA WITH TEXTS WHOSE LENGTH IS SMALLER THAN THE WINDOW SIZE</b>

 In this model I will try to implement <b>local attention</b> with standard encoder-decoder architecture.